ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ![little-prince](img/little-prince.png)

-Note:
+Note: jf

 Before we roll our fingers on the keyboard, we need to take a step back and take the time to ask ourselves important questions about the API architecture we want to build.

 ----